Hailsham: Primary

 Hailsham has several primary schools, including Hawkes Farm, Grovelands, Phoenix Academy (formerly Marshlands School), Burfield Academy (formerly Hailsham Academy) and White House Academy.
 Burfield Academy opened in September 2015, under the name of Hailsham Academy, in brand new buildings on its campus on Oaklands Way.
-Hailsham Community College Primary Academy (part of the Hailsham Community College Academy Trust) opened in September 2019.
+Hailsham Academy Primary Phase (part of Hailsham Academy) opened in September 2019.

 Secondary

-The town has one secondary comprehensive school, Hailsham Community College, located in Battle Road, which achieved a specialist status of sports college.
+The town has one secondary comprehensive school, Hailsham Academy, located in Battle Road, which achieved a specialist status of sports college.

 The town also has an independent secondary school, Bede's School, formerly St Bede's School.

 In literature, the novel Never Let Me Go uses the fictional Hailsham school as a background, although filming for the screen adaptation was done at Ham House, Surrey.

 Healthcare

 Hailsham is served by five NHS doctors’ practices, one health centre, one physiotherapy unit and four NHS dental practices.
 Hospitals serving this area are located in Eastbourne, Hastings, Uckfield and Crowborough, and are managed by the East Sussex Hospitals NHS Trust.